The Life-Changing Magic Of Tidying Up: The Japanese Art Of Decluttering And Organizing by Marie Kondo is a self-help book published in 2010.

 - Picture the lifestyle your ideal space would give you

-- Consciously think for a while on each object (need quiet space to think)
+- Consciously think for a while about each object (need quiet space to think)

 Tidying By Category